dhia336/challenge-repo/Readme.md

 # Git Formation – ISET Zaghouan

+Welcome to my Git & GitHub repo

 ## 🎯 Your Challenge:
+1. Fork this repo
-1. Clone it locally
+2. Clone it locally
-2. Create a file with your name (e.g. `dhia.txt`)
+3. Create a file with your name (e.g. `dhia.txt`)
-3. Add something inside (can be anything!)
+4. Add something inside (can be anything!)
-4. Commit & push
+5. Commit & push
-5. Open a Pull Request!
+6. Open a Pull Request!

 Let's practice Git together 🤘